 First, it’s worth noting that IoT places the onus on dynamic analysis.
 Think about what it is that we like so much about self-driving cars.
 They process information instantaneously to produce the most efficient, and safest, outcome possible for the rider.

 The days of gathering data to inform next quarter’s business decisions are over.
 Today companies need a direct input analysis and output vector in order to achieve business outcomes with the least amount of digital touches required from the customer.
 After all, customers are expecting instant satisfaction, or else they’ll move on to anther site as quickly as they came.

-The computer finished ahead of 615 human teams out of 906 – and worked exponentially faster.
-It even produced better results in predicting human behavioral outcomes, like dropout rates, by selecting more relevant data than its human competitors.
+Additionally, machines today are better at predicting not only large-scale outcomes – like the state of the traffic on your local interstate – but also individual human behavior.
+That’s what a team of MIT professors proved last year in an experiment that compared how a computer system fared in creating predictive algorithms for an unfamiliar dataset.
+The computer finished ahead of 615 human teams out of 906, and worked exponentially faster.
+It even produced better results in predicting human behavioral outcomes (such as dropout rates) by selecting more relevant data than its human competitors.

 This is all good news, because not only will IoT make behavioral analytics processes stronger by increasing the data pool by several orders of magnitude.
 It will also make it more valuable.